Aditya-Verma03/College-Website/README.md

 ## Technologies used

-This project was built using HTML, CSS, and JavaScript.
+This project was built using only HTML and CSS.

 ## Installation